 Internationalizing and Localizing Rhythmyx explains how to model a Rhythmyx Content Management System (CMS) for internationalization and then how to implement your model.
 The document assumes that you are developing a new system for internationalization.
-It also assumes that you are generally familiar with the process of modeling and implementing a non-internationalized CMS, either through training on Rhythmyx or through reading the following Rhythmyx documentation:
+It also assumes that you are generally familiar with the process of modeling and implementing a non-internationalized CMS, either through training on Rhythmyx or through reading the Rhythmyx Implementation Guide.
+If you are not familiar with that document, you should read it before proceeding with this document.